-Joe Skipper is one of THE up-and-coming stars on the middle and long-distance triathlon scene.
+Joe Skipper is one of Britain’s biggest talents on the middle and long-distance triathlon scene.

-A five-time IRONMAN winner (twice in the UK plus Florida, New Zealand and Chattanooga), Joe will certainly be a contender for World Championship glory in the coming years.
+A seven-time IRONMAN winner (twice in the UK plus Arizona, Florida, New Zealand, Wales and Chattanooga), Joe is an athlete who is at the top of his game.

-Born in March, 1988 in the Norfolk city of Norwich, England – Joe took up the sport of triathlon for the first time in 2010 when he entered a middle-distance race and joined the Manchester Tri Club – initially for social reasons.
+Born in March, 1988 in the Suffolk town of Lowestoft, England – Joe took up the sport of triathlon for the first time in 2010 when he entered a middle-distance race and joined the Manchester Tri Club – initially for social reasons.
 He soon fell in love with the sport.

 After winning the 2011 British middle-distance championships at amateur level, fellow triathlete Lucy Gossage persuaded him to go professional.
 Joe runs his own training programmes and spent the early part of the 10s cutting his living costs to pursue the professional dream.

 Joe’s early journey was one of resilience and perseverance, winning just enough money and gaining just enough sponsorship revenue to continue on his journey towards the top of world triathlon.

 The talented Brit is a demon on the bike and on foot – he regularly battles his way from the middle of the field after the swim to contend at the front end of races.
 In recent years though his swim has improved considerably and if he can maintain that progress going forward, more titles and accolades beckon in the coming years.

 Skipper’s growing stature in the sport reached new heights in the sport when he replaced the injured Alistair Brownlee for the much-hyped Sub7Sub8 Project and clocked a terrific time of 6:47:36.

 Joe began his professional journey during the 2011 season as he earned a pair of domestic titles – the British Triathlon Middle Distance Championship and the Fritton Viking Middle Distance.